dacurry-tns/deploying-apereo-cas/pages/building/server/saml/update-configuration-and-create-metadata-cache.md

 ---
-title: Adjust Tomcat settings and create the metadata cache directory
+title: Update the server configuration and create the metadata cache directory
-last_updated: October 24, 2017
+last_updated: October 26, 2017
 sidebar: main_sidebar
-permalink: building_server_saml_adjust-tomcat-and-create-metadata-cache.html
+permalink: building_server_saml_update-configuration-and-create-metadata-cache.html
 summary:
 ---

-The CAS server's IdP functionality requires some adjustments to Tomcat's settings, and the creation of a cache directory where SAML2 metadata can be stored.
+The CAS server's IdP functionality requires some adjustments to Tomcat's settings, a couple of new CAS property settings, and the creation of a cache directory where SAML2 metadata can be stored.

 ## Adjust Tomcat settings